 If the date is:

-Before 19th January 2013 – You can tow any size trailer (providing it weighs less than the towing vehicle)
+Before the 19th of January 2013 – You can tow any size trailer (providing it weighs less than the towing vehicle)

 By obtaining the B+E licence you will be able to safely drive a standard vehicle and standard caravan.